logicahealth/vha-kbs-knarts/README.md

 ﻿# Veterans Health Administration, Knowledge Based Systems (VHA KBS): Clinical Decision Support (CDS) Knowledge Artifacts (KNARTs)

-**This is a working copy curated by VHA program staff with input from OSEHRA and clinical communities.
-Official artifact releases are made through [CDS Connect](https://cds.ahrq.gov/cdsconnect/explore)**
+**This is a working copy curated by VHA program staff with input from clinical subject matter expert (SME) communities.
+Artifact releases through 2020 have been made to [CDS Connect](https://cds.ahrq.gov/cdsconnect/repository)**.

 This clinical content repository is the authoritative public-facing source of a broad and deep VHA effort to formally represent 100+ order sets, documentation templates, and event-condition-action (ECA) rules as structured knowledge.
 Long term, the primary aim is to provide a clinically-vetted knowledge base such that standards-based EHR and support systems may apply and reuse the wealth of tacit knowledge held by VA physicians in interoperable, computable, and automated form.
 This project was initiated in 2017 under Contract VA118-16-D-1008, Task Order VA11817F10080007.
 Contributions have been made from a large set of subject matter experts, informaticians, university partners, industry leaders, interagency staff, and other professionals.